simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 24-Nov 26 2024
+Solar Radiation Storm Forecast for Nov 25-Nov 27 2024

-              Nov 24  Nov 25  Nov 26
+              Nov 25  Nov 26  Nov 27
 S1 or greater    5%      5%      5%

-Rationale: S1 (Minor) solar radiation are expected at nominal levels on 24-26 Nov.
+Rationale: S1 (Minor) or greater solar radiation storms are expected at nominal levels on 25-27 Nov.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 23 2024 1607 UTC.
+The largest was at Nov 24 2024 2022 UTC.

-Radio Blackout Forecast for Nov 24-Nov 26 2024
+Radio Blackout Forecast for Nov 25-Nov 27 2024

-              Nov 24        Nov 25        Nov 26
+              Nov 25        Nov 26        Nov 27
-R1-R2           60%           60%           60%
+R1-R2           55%           55%           55%
 R3 or greater   15%           15%           15%

 Rationale: M-class flares (R1/R2-Minor/Moderate) are likely, with a